2dv514/syllabus/lectures/01_course_definitions/slides.md

       * Someone optimize a specific application server to quickfix a performance issue
   * Snowflake servers
     * A server that can´t be replicated === Fragile infrastructure
+  * Server sprawl
+    * It is easy to create new servers, hard to manage to mandatory
   * Automation fear - Kill and rebuild
   * Erosion
     * Things will happen over time (security updates, disk space, restart processes, hardware error)